 Having said that, I appreciate the fact that it's hard to use the current vocabulary to describe sounds no one had ever heard before.
 As the authors point out, that may have even partly been the reason that the patches which slightly resembled familiar sounds and were easier to describe became more popular than the esoteric ones, simply because musicians could easily request such a sound from the engineers who knew how to rig up a patch.

-On the plus side, the authors go into great detail about not only the technology itself but also the people who shaped it into what it is today.
+On the upside, the authors go into great detail about not only the technology itself but also the people who shaped it into what it is today.
 They include various quotes from interviews they conducted with composers, musicians, engineers and even salesmen, and talk about both the people who understood the technology's potential and used it to make radically original music, and the popular rock stars of the time who wanted a new sound but didn't want to learn how to patch it together.

 Most importantly, the authors show why the synthesiser evolved the way it did.
 Don Buchla and Bob Moog created similar modular synthesisers at roughly the same time, but Buchla surrounded himself with avant guard composers and faded into obscurity, whereas Moog listened to the working musicians buying his synthesiser, refined its design to suit their needs, and helped the new instrument gain popularity.